Agricultural Experiment Station Capacity Projects

 - FTE's are meant to be estimates only and will be updated annually by the College with your progress report.

-- The fields to be complete all contain a question mark next to the header for information to complete that field.
+- The fields to be completed all contain a question mark next to the header for information to complete that field.

 - Once you’ve submitted your proposal to the college (there is a Submit tab to use inside REEport), Dr. Minton will review it before it gets submitted to NIFA.
 Dr. Minton or NIFA may have edits they would like to see made.

 - If you will have other Kansas AES faculty joining you on this project, please include them in drafting the Project Initiation.
-Its important everyone's research be represented in the Initiation as well as the annual Progress Reports.
+Its important everyone's research be represented in the Initiation as well as the annual reporting.

 - The project initiation will be deferred by NIFA if the IRB or IACUC are marked yes but pending.
 You can still mark pending now if you don't have approval and we can update it later after NIFA has deferred the Initiation.